 Most movie critics are hard against Red Planet because of its standard characters and modest dialogues, giving it as low as 3 or 4 points from 10.
 From my point of view Red Planet is definitely not as bad as that.
 I would give it (only) 2 points bellow max 10 (the quality level of "the ideal Mars movie") and its drawbacks are two:

 - quite a few unrealistic moments (breathable atmosphere made by bugs impossibly fast; lifting off from Mars in an old, unpressurized sample return vehicle and others)

 - some things the movie left unexplained (for example - how the habitat got destroyed?).

-All the HD images are made by myself and here are in chronological order (click to view in full resolution):
+All the HD images are made by myself and here are in chronological order (open link in new tab to view in full resolution):